 And yet John was easily re-elected yet again in 1890, and tirelessly maneuvered to legally steal land from Indian reservations to benefit Weyerhauser's syndicate.
 In 1896 John ran yet again, but the opposition finally adopted John's own “political ethics (which) justified any means that would win the battle” The legislature was deadlocked for two years, leaving the state without a second Senator.
 Then, in 1901 the 65 year old Mitchell won his last campaign.
 And it was in Senator John Mitchel’s Washington office on Sunday, March 9, 1902, where Stephen Puter laid down those two $1,000 bills.
 And John picked them up.

-John Mitchell (above), the newly named Chairman of the Committee on Inter-oceanic Canals - now grown old and fat - responded to his indictment with a carefully worded press release.
+The newly named Chairman of the Committee on Inter-oceanic Canals, now grown old and fat, responded to his indictment with a carefully worded press release.
 “I defy any man to charge me successfully with any conduct that is otherwise than honorable” he wrote, adding “I am sure I cannot be connected in any way with any land frauds”.
 No where did John claim innocence.
 He merely dared others to prove his guilt.
 So they did.

 He never served an hour in jail, of course.
 And he never paid the fine.
 Not because of his political connections, this time, but because of a visit to the dentist.
 Five months after the verdict, on Friday December 8, 1905, John had four teeth pulled, and the strain was too much for the old thief’s heart.
 He died, said the press, of complications after surgery.
 The old Republican was replaced by a Democrat.